Annual General Meeting. The NZRCA holds it's AGM each August.

 The dollar amount a contestant pays to compete in an event.
 The contestant pays for each event they wish to compete in and the majority of the entry fee is included in the prize money.

-A sheepskin covered strap that goes around the flank of the animal, with the purpose of encouraging the animal's natural buck.
-Also known as a ‘kicker'.
+A sheepskin covered strap that goes around the flank of the animal.
+There are two types of flank strap used in rodeo.

 The hand a roughstock rider doesn't hold onto the animal with, he must not touch himself or the animal with this hand.
 See touchdown.